dojo/docs/dojo/store.rst

 * How is about a dojo.store.clear() method?

-  Will clear all the (cached) data array of the store.
+  Will clear all the (cached) objects of the store.

 ===========